 It is important to know that Florida Statutes 768.125 does not detail liability involved when a bar or person serves alcohol to someone who is visibly intoxicated.
 Many states do establish this type of liability within their statutes.
 This is why it’s important to understand what statutes apply to your situation and what can be done to take legal action in matters of a drunk driving collision.

-At Givens Givens Sparks, our Tampa drunk driving accident attorneys take the time to gather the necessary information regarding your case and build a strong strategy for you.
+At Robert Sparks Attorneys, our Tampa drunk driving accident attorneys take the time to gather the necessary information regarding your case and build a strong strategy for you.
 We know how difficult it can be to sustain an injury as the result of someone else’s negligence.
 Because of this, we make sure to provide you with your rights and options, protecting you throughout the entire process so you can move forward without the concerns of a legal battle.
 Call our firm today and learn how we can help you take action.